jetthoughts/jetthoughts.github.io/content/blog/effortless-code-conventions-review-for-pull-request-changes-ruby-ci/index.md

 dev_to_id: 1880211
 dev_to_url: https://dev.to/jetthoughts/effortless-code-conventions-review-for-pull-request-changes-4p4k
 title: Effortless Code Conventions Review for Pull Request Changes
 description: Reliably arranged source code helps hackability.
-You can filter code speedier if its...
+You can filter code speedier if its organizing is...
 created_at: '2024-06-07T10:03:27Z'
-edited_at: '2024-11-26T16:02:26Z'
+edited_at: '2024-12-06T11:37:28Z'
 draft: false
 tags:
 - ruby